communityvirtualpowerplant/demandResponse_UX_research/README.md

 	* DR explainer, with value estimator

 Study
-* finalize goals
-* finalize questions
-* finalize changable plan
+* finalize change over plan

 To do, post install:
 * slow all processes down when not event upcoming (like airtable updater)